-The piece of bad news was that project go-live was coming up, and in the month leading towards go-live date, all members of the project team would be required to work 60-hour weeks.
+The piece of bad news was that a project’s go-live was coming up, and in the month leading toward the day of go-live, all members of the project team would be required to work 60-hour weeks (legal in this location).
 The advice this manager sought surrounded the best way to break this news.

 Acknowledge Displeasure, No Matter How Wrong It Is

-If the Displeasure You Receive Is Warranted
+If the Displeasure You Receive Exposes Holes in Your Plan

 Every so often, the displeasure you receive is unanticipated.
 Not only would it be unanticipated, but you’ll fear giving it validity in hopes of covering up your tracks in the moment of realizing its validity.
 As much as you may not want to hear it, you must admit your wrongs.
 Your act of ignoring warranted displeasure will germinate into something for others to pay attention to, and the truth will spread its spores.

 This is not the time to teach you proper merits and instill the desire to be honest, but let’s just say this: life is easier when you are.
 If the displeasure that you hear is warranted and true, then acknowledge it and take steps to resolve the issue.
 It is as simple as that.
 If you explore all options and conclude that the issue cannot be solved in time, then you should communicate your methodology of trying your hardest to resolve the issue.
 Displeasure is best dealt with honesty, and your influence over others will grow rapidly if you learn to make the painful truth work for you.